The Eternal City has been

 history and fun in Rome today, this is a classic.
 (Picture book)

-to ancient Rome history, the emperors (complete timeline),
+to ancient Rome history, emperors (complete timeline),

 Excellent history of the Colosseum through the ages, from the beginnings to Rome, to rise of emperors, how the stadium was built, spectators, games, gladiators, plus hidden gem facts the Colosseum had snack bars, water fountains and bathrooms, and more.
 (Chapter book)